-1. A Cascade Bus Termination Plug has been installed on the customer connection board of this boiler.
+- 1. A Cascade Bus Termination Plug has been installed on the customer connection board of this boiler.
 The purpose of this plug is to stabilize communication between multiple boilers and reduce electrical "noise".
-See Figures 25 and 26 for Cascade Bus Termination Plug installation detail.
+See Figure 27 for Cascade Bus Termination Plug installation detail. - 2.
+Use standard CAT3 or CAT5 computer network patch cables to connect the communication bus between each of the boilers.
+The cable must be of the "straight through" design.
+These cables are readily available at any office supply, computer, electronic, department or discount home supply store in varying lengths.
+If you possess the skills you can also construct custom length cables.